Factors Every Employee Wants From Work

 What do employees want from work?
 There are several factors that must be present in your workplace for your employees to be happy and motivated at work.
 They are so fundamental to an employee's well-being that they form the basis for employee motivation, engagement, and retention.

-Workplaces that lack these factors tend to experience employee turnover, dissatisfaction, and negativity.
+Workplaces that lack these factors tend to experience high turnover, dissatisfaction, and general negativity.
 These employers develop bad ratings at sites such as Glassdoor.com.
-Their unfriendliness to employees spreads harming their reputation and their brand.
+Their unfriendliness to employees spreads, harming their reputation and their brand.

 What Employees Need

 The following describes what employees want from work.

 Respect is the fundamental right of every employee in every workplace.

 If people feel as if they are treated with respect, they usually respond with respect for coworkers and bosses.
 Employees who feel respected respond with responsible actions.